License Renewal Information

 - There is a 60-day grace period after the Aug.
 31 deadline.
 The state is monitoring the situation closely and if there is still a large number of dentists that haven’t renewed, the state will waive the late fees associated with renewing after the deadline.
 LARA does not start informing insurance companies or moving lapsed licenses until after Oct.
 30, 2019.
 So, dentists are still valid and licensed during the grace period.

 The special volunteer license application is no longer valid and is no longer posted on any LARA website.
 Special volunteer licenses are now available through the MiPLUS website.
+Specific questions about volunteer licenses are addressed in Michigan’s Public Health Code.

 Controlled Substance License Renewals